Object Space Radial Gradient

 or choose an existing one from the dropdown

-The position of this locator marks the centre of your gradient
+The position of this locator marks the center of your gradient

-A locator gizmo will become visible in the viewport (you might have to look at your world centre to see it, if your object is positioned away from the grid)
+A locator gizmo will become visible in the viewport (you might have to look at your world center to see it, if your object is positioned away from the grid)